Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Computational details

-with respect to the suffices are assumed.
-As already noted in Appendix~\ref{ten_ten}, for isotropic systems $\Eabcd$ is completely determined by {\em two} invariants, say the two isothermic Lam\'e moduli $\lambda$ and $\mu$.
-In agreement with Eq.~(\ref{eq_ten_ten_o4}) $\Eabcd$ may thus be written \cite{LandauElasticity,TadmorCMTBook}
+in terms of the two isothermic Lam\'e moduli $\lambda$ and $\mu$.

-Note that $E_{1111}=E_{2222}=\lambda+2\mu$, $E_{1122}=\lambda$ and $E_{1212}=\mu$.
 As described in detail elsewhere \cite{Lutsko88,Lutsko89,WXP13,WXP13c,WXB15,WXBB15} we have determined $\lambda$ and $\mu$ either by means of strain fluctuations, e.g., by letting the box volume $V$ fluctuate at imposed pressure $P$ \cite{WXP13c}, or using the stress-fluctuation formalism at fixed volume and shape of the simulation box \cite{Lutsko88,Lutsko89}.
-This shows for all methods that $\lambda \approx 38$ and $\mu \approx 14$.
-We have verified that \begin{itemize} \item similar values are obtained for $n \ge 5000$, \item similar values are obtained using different components, say $E_{1111}$ and $E_{2222}$ for $\lambda + 2\mu$, and \item the fluctuations of $\Eabcd|_c$ for independent configurations $c$ become negligible for $n \ge 5000$. \end{itemize}
+This shows that $\lambda \approx 38$ and $\mu \approx 14$.
+We have verified especially that similar values are obtained for $n \ge 5000$ and using different components, say $E_{1111}$ and $E_{2222}$ for $\lambda + 2\mu$, and that the fluctuations of $\Eabcd|_c$ for independent configurations $c$ become negligible for $n \ge 5000$.